gbabeleda/dagster_essentials/README.md

 - It can be used to initialize package-level data
 - It can be used to import specific functions or classes to make them easily accessible when the package is imported

+Its essentially the central configuration point of the entire dagster project

+Okay now i need to learn more about deployments?
+Slightly confusing